variejs/varie-bundler/README.md

 ## Official Documentation

-Documentation for Varie Bundler can be found on the [Varie website](https://varie.io/docs/latest/varie-bundler).
+Documentation can be found on the [Varie website](https://varie.io/docs/latest/varie-bundler).

 ## License